kayabaNerve/ForceCheck/README.md

 ```
 The irrecoverable exception must be specified in every function it bubbles up through, as well as the function that raises it.

+`forceCheck` also forces user to handle bounds checks.
+If these are disabled by the compiler, the code will still be generated, but the actual execution will lead to undefined behavior.
+If you use the C++ backend, this extra code will be zero cost except for a few extra bytes of disk space.
+In the case that `forceCheck` thinks it found an uncaught bounds check, but didn't, the `fcBoundsOverride` block statement is available, which will disable forced checking of all found 'violations'.

 This library also includes `fcRaise`, a custom version of `raise` to get around https://github.com/nim-lang/Nim/issues/11118 without affecting the raises pragma.
 It was originally going to be an independent macro, yet was merged for compatibility with the `forceCheck` macro.
 It's a drop in replacement for `raise`s in `raise e` situations, where `e` is an Exception capture via `as`.